Frequently Asked Questions

 The Queensland Government provides portable long service leave benefits for the building and construction industry.
 QLeave is a trading name for the Building and Construction Industry (Portable Long Service Leave) Authority, administered by QLeave.
 Portable long service leave is the paid leave given to workers for service to the building and construction industry rather than continuous service to one employer.

-QLeave levy is collected on all building and construction work in Queensland where the total cost of the work, whether direct or indirect, is $80,000 or more inclusive of GST.
+QLeave levy is collected on all building and construction work in Queensland where the total cost of the work, whether direct or indirect, is $150,000 or more excluding GST.
 QLeave is usually paid by the project owner and must be paid prior to issue of your building approval.
 The Levy can be paid at any Australia Post office or agency, or directly to QLeave.